gasparl/expapp/docs/TUTORIAL.md

 Due to its technical nature and despite not going into great detail (and not dwelling on advanced methods such as eye-tracking or 3D simulations), this tutorial necessarily describes a relatively specific approach.
-Even more so, the boilerplate implements one very specific approach.
+Even more so, the template implements one very specific approach.
 Tasks can be designed and scripts can be written in many different ways, and everyone may have their own preferred implementation.
 In the end, however, browser-based experimentation is